awbla/awbla-student-workflow/content/2-photography.md

 ### Taking the shot

+Use the lint roller or canned air to clean any dust off the background felt, this may need to be done more than once a session.

+- Each drawer will have a printed list of all artifacts to keep track of your progress.
 - Always photograph the side of the artifact with the catalog number FIRST.
 - If it is not visible, use small “whiteboard” to write cat # in on first image, remove and photograph artifact.
 - Photograph both sides of artifact and ENSURE that the orientation is the SAME for front and back, just flip it over, DO NOT rotate
           - If another view is needed to understand the artifact, please photograph.
 Refer to naming convensions below.
+- If you do not know how the artifact should be placed, see OBJECT on printed Drawer list or ask Allison or Leah.

 - Keep **CM Scale** as straight as possible, use gridlines on camera (LV) to help.
 - The **color bar** and the **CM scale** need to be in each photograph, the gray portion of the **color bar** can be cut out to achieve a closer image